Royce Williams: Medal of Honor campaign

-There has been a years-long campaign to award Williams the Medal of Honor for his exploit.
-In 2014, retired Rear Admiral Doniphan Shelton became aware of Williams's feat, and he tried unsuccessfully for years to get the Navy or Department of Defense to recommend him for the medal.
-He said that Williams's heroism was "unmatched either in the Korean War, the Vietnam War, or since then".
-On 14 July 2022, a bipartisan group of five congressmembers persuaded the House of Representatives to approve an amendment to the Defense Authorization Act which would award the medal to Williams.
+In 2014, retired Rear Admiral Doniphan Shelton became aware of Williams' feat, and he began an unsuccessful years-long campaign for the Navy or Department of Defense to recommend him for the Medal of Honor for his exploit.
+Shelton said Williams' heroism was "unmatched either in the Korean War, the Vietnam War, or since then".
+On 14 July 2022, a bipartisan group of five congressmen persuaded the House of Representatives to approve an amendment to the Defense Authorization Act which would waive the statute of limitations for a potential Medal of Honor for Williams.
 The amendment and bill were approved for the House version of the bill, which were then forwarded to the United States Senate, which removed the provision in conference.
-In 2021, one veteran who helped Shelton with his quest believed that there was still only a 75 percent chance of the medal being awarded; the key problem is that the dogfight is not recorded in official U.S. records.

 In December 2022 Williams was awarded the Navy Cross as an upgrade of the Silver Star the Navy awarded him in 1953.
 The award was approved by U.S. Secretary of the Navy Carlos Del Toro, who said, "Having reviewed the findings of now numerous investigations related to the case of Capt.
 Royce Williams, I have determined this case to be special and extraordinary.
 His actions clearly distinguished himself during a high-risk mission and deserve proper recognition."